From daily notes to stakeholder reports

 One thing about communicating to multiple audiences that I underestimated for a long time: the tone of each report is part of the message.

 A manager report in casual chat-speak signals “this isn’t important enough to think about carefully.”
-A team report in stiff corporate-speak signals “I don’t actually want to talk about this with you.”
-A self-report in performative language signals (to yourself) that you’re not being honest.
 A reviewer report in vague prose signals “I haven’t done my homework.”

 The vocabulary and the tone are doing work the bullet points alone can’t do.
 When I review my own drafts, that tone check is the last thing I run before sending.
 Does this feel right for who’s reading it?
 If not, what specifically reads off?